By Shash7. Posted under open startup Posted on 14th Mar, 2026 - Updated on

 Back then, I was doing everything manually.

-I would search, monitor, revisit threads, and try not to lose track of who said what.
+I would search, monitor, revisit threads, and try not to lose track of who said what, this would get messy quickly.

 MentionKit makes the workflow much cleaner by helping me stay on top of relevant conversations without so much manual digging.